Tattooing in South Korea: Shifting cultural norms

-While tattoos are becoming more popular in contemporary Korean culture, particularly among the newer generations, legal regulations hinder movement to the mainstream.
+While tattoos are becoming more popular in contemporary Korean culture, particularly among the newer generations, current legal regulations hinder movement to the mainstream.

 Controversy of legalising tattoos

 The Korean Ministry of Health and Welfare considers the act of tattooing similar to medical procedures and deemed they should therefore only be performed by a professional with a medical license.
 In December 2015, new vocations were advanced including occupations for tattooists.
 The legislature said that an update to the law regarding tattoos is essential.
 They arranged an exploration about the case in different nations, symptoms and legalization of tattooing.

 Tattoo artists suggest the necessity of legalizing tattoo for changing an image of illegal, protecting tattooists by law and registration of entrepreneur.
 The awareness of tattoo is changing around the world; still, it is illegal in Korea.
 Tattooist iIda said “I can not hang up a sign for my shop because it is illegal, making laws about the tattoo is necessary.”

 "While the tattoo restriction law is currently still pending, South Korean tattoo artists are strongly forced to resort to social media and other internet platforms in order to promote their business, since it is too risky to display their shops and advertisement openly in the streets.
 South Korean tattoo artists have been able to gradually build and develop their own tattoo culture by means of social media and create their own unique tattoo styles and establish a tattoo community over the past decade."
 The Korean government estimates that approximately 20 thousand tattoo artists are operating in illegal tattoo parlors in Seoul.